GoogleCloudPlatform/applied-ai-engineering-samples/genai-on-vertex-ai/gemini/model_upgrades/rag_embeddings/vertex_script/README.md

 1. Edit the Python script `eval.py`:
     - set the `project` parameter of vertexai.init to your Google Cloud Project ID.
-    - set the parameter `model` to the model that is currently used by your application
+    - set the parameter `model`  in the run_eval calls (e.g., 'gemini-2.0-flash') to the LLM you want to use for performing the evaluation task.
     - set the parameter `embedding_model` to the model that you want to run the evaluation for
     - configure a unique `experiment_name` for tracking purposes
     - set the parameter `dataset_local_path` to the file you are running the evaluations for